bazelbuild/bazel/tools/build_rules/appengine/README.md

 simply append the `--port=12345` to the command-line.

-Another target `//hello_app:myapp.deploy` allows you to deploy your application to AppEngine.
+Another target `//hello_app:myapp.deploy` allows you to deploy your application to App Engine.
 It takes an optional argument: the `APP_ID`.
 If not specified, it uses the default `APP_ID` provided in the application.
-This target needs to be authorized to AppEngine.
+This target needs to be authorized to App Engine.
 Since Bazel does not connect the standard input, it is easier to run it by:
 ```
 bazel-bin/hello_app/myapp.deploy APP_ID
 ```

-After the first launch, subsequent launch will be registered to AppEngine so you can just do a normal `bazel run
+After the first launch, subsequent launch will be registered to App Engine so you can just do a normal `bazel run
 //hello_app:myapp.deploy APP_ID` to deploy next versions of your application.